Octahedron with the tetrahedron and sphere are keys to the universe

 Octahedron

 1. Construction.
 The most-simple construction of the octahedron is with six octahedrons, one in each corner, and eight tetrahedrons, one in each face.
-Those fourteen objects all share a common centerpoint (vertex) in the middle.
+Those fourteen objects all share a common centerpoint (vertex).

-Notice the four hexagonal plates crisscrossing each other.
+• Notice the four hexagonal plates crisscrossing each other.
 Pictured here is a plate defined by red tape, another defined by white tape, and another defined by blue tape (partially obscured).
-A plate defined by the dark green is also partially obscured.
+A plate defined by the dark green is also obscured.
+It is interesting to note that depending on which side of the octahedron is chosen to consider, there is necessarily a hexagonal plate the is the base and then three that extend along the lines of the center tetrahedron.
+We are hypothesizing that whatever the view, pi (π) establishes that base then the other three primary irrational numbers occupy the other hexagonals.

-Our initial study of the octahedron began with our earliest studies of the tetrahedron.
+• Our initial study of the octahedron began with our earliest studies of the tetrahedron.
 It was such a surprise to find the octahedron making up the center of every tetrahedron.
-And, it was extremely satisfying to find all fourteen objects sharing that common center point and to see that all of these centerpoints were also center of four hexagonal plates.
+And, it was extremely satisfying to find all fourteen objects sharing that common center point and to see that all of these centerpoints were also center of the four hexagonal plates.
 Following our simple logic, when we observe graphene as a single atom thickness, it is always so much more.
-It is the manifestation of a plate from a period-doubling bifurcation.
+One of our guesses was that It is the manifestation of period-doubling bifurcation.

 2. We made a game out of it!
 It’s a little crude, but it’s fun and it teaches the students about the interiority of the octahedron.
 Notice (image above) that octahedron has four hexagonal plates with different colors.
 We’ve given dozens of sets away.
 Most often those plates are outlined with red, white, blue, and black tape.
 The tape is the crude part, but it works.
 There are fourteen pieces inside that octahedron, six octahedra and eight tetrahedra.
 All fourteen pieces share the common center point.